SUBMIT

 True Change Starts With Women And Girls

-With $1 million already committed before the event, Amplify Her and WPI hope this event establishes a commitment to continue to raise awareness for funding women and girls’ organizations.
+With $1 million already committed before the event, the Amplify Her Foundation and WPI hope this event establishes a commitment to continue to raise awareness for funding women and girls’ organizations.
 Systemic change begins with centering their needs in order to effectively empower leadership among women and girls.

 Ambition Delivered.